BryanSchuetz/dai/_projects/mongolia-value-chain-finance-project.md

 client: European Bank for Reconstruction and Development
 solutions:
 - Economic Growth
-- Finance and Investment
+- Financial Services
-- Market Systems and Value Chain
+- Agriculture and Market Systems
 regions:
 - Asia and the Pacific
 country: